melhzy/mditre/CONTRIBUTING.md

 # Contributing to MDITRE

+# Contributing to MDITRE v1.0.1

 Thank you for your interest in contributing to MDITRE!
-This document provides guidelines and instructions for contributing.
+This guide will help you set up your development environment and submit your contributions.

 ## 🎯 Ways to Contribute